 Recruitment is the process of searching for, evaluating and hiring people to join your organization.
 It’s typically carried out by recruiters and HR managers.
 They’re responsible for filling the open position in a timely, efficient manner.
 Recruiting entails a wide range of tasks with the end goal of hiring individuals with the desired work experience and characteristics.

 For example, with recruiting software, users can examine several candidates’ resumes and gather their key points by using resume parsing tools.
 Automating resume extraction helps you focus on the task at hand, which is identifying candidates that you’d like to interview.
-Once you’ve selected your candidates, recruiting software can help you schedule interviews with built-in or integrated calendars.
+Once you’ve selected your candidates, software can help you schedule interviews with built-in or integrated calendars.
 Your coworkers have visibility into the candidate pipeline on the platform, and you’re well on your way to filling your open position.
-These are just a couple of capabilities of recruiting software, a tool for expediting and optimizing the hiring process.
+These are just a couple of capabilities of a system, a tool for expediting and optimizing the hiring process.

 Attract and search for candidates